ComplexSecurity/Burp-Suite-Exam/HTTP Request Smuggling/HTTP Request Smuggling.md

 - Some servers don't support Transfer-Encoding in requests
 - Some servers that do support Transfer-Encoding can be induced not to process it if the header is obfuscated

+Classic request smuggling attacks involve placing both the CL and TE header into a single HTTP/1 request and manipulating them so the front-end and back-end process the request differently.
+There are different behaviours:

+- CL.TE - front-end uses CL header and back-end uses TE header.
+- TE.CL - front-end uses TE header and back-end uses CL header.
+- TE.TE - front-end and back-end support TE header, but one can be induced not to process it by obfuscating the header in some way.
 # Important Notes

 These techniques are only possible using HTTP/1 request.
 Browsers and other clients, including Burp, use HTTP/2 by default to communicate with servers that explicitly advertise support for it via ALPN as part of the TLS handshake.
 As a result, when testing sites with HTTP/2 support, you need to manually switch protocols in Repeater.